cockroachdb/docs/cockroachcloud/authentication.md

 	Refer to: [Cloud API authentication](#cloud-api-authentication)

-**Cluster level functions**, i.e. SQL statements, are executed through the SQL interface via PostgreSQL clients.
+**Cluster level functions**, i.e. SQL statements, are executed by SQL clients.

 	Refer to: [SQL client authentication](#sql-client-authentication)

-## Console authentication
+## Console UI authentication

 You may log in to the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud/) with a username and password, or by using [Single Sign-on (SSO) for {{ site.data.products.db }}](cloud-org-sso.html).